kikrishn/Blog/_posts/2020-09-25-elementary-vs-submodel.md

 $\tilde{\mathbb{N}} \not \models \varphi$, and $\tilde{\mathbb{N}} \models \psi$ (why?).
 We could even work with a totally different set, and look at
 $$M = \{a,b,c\}$$ with $0^\mathfrak{M} = a$, $$\leq^\mathfrak{M} = \{(a,b),(c,b)\}$$,
 and $x+^\mathfrak{M}y = b$.
-Obviously this example was arbitrary, but you can imagine the diversity of possible models.
+Obviously this example was arbitrary, so you can imagine the diversity of possible models.

-In practice, we almost never work with bare models.
+In practice, though, we almost never work with bare models.
 We always ask that our models satisfy some axioms $A \subseteq \mathcal{L}(\sigma)$.
 These axioms greatly restrict which models we view as worthy of study, but we still view them abstractly.
 A very common technique in model theory is to add symbols